Sam-Levene/Generic_Ruby_Template/README.md

 # How To Start Writing Test Automation in Ruby

-## Installing Oravle VM VirtualBox on your Win7 Laptop:
+## Installing Oracle VM VirtualBox on your Win7 Laptop:

 http://download.virtualbox.org/virtualbox/5.1.12/VirtualBox-5.1.12-112440-Win.exe